arazmj/sentry/DESIGN.md

   * The action will run if the client identity is defined in `SENTRY_ROLES` static variable and the user has permission for the action.
 * The process is assigned to a cgroup with defined CPU, memory, and I/O constraints.
 * Job output is captured and stored in memory and sent to CLI clients.
+  * Once the job started a running goroutine in the background reads the stdout/stdout and calls `stream.Send()` for each client them to clients.

 ### Job Execution:
+* The process runs within its assigned cgroup by following process.
-* The server creates a new directory under /sys/fs/cgroup/sentry-[JobID].
+  1. The server creates a new directory under /sys/fs/cgroup/sentry-[JobID].
-* The CPU limit parameter value is written to `cpu.max` fd.
+  2. The CPU limit parameter value is written to `cpu.max` fd.
-* The memory limit parameter value is written to `memory.max` fd.
+  3. The memory limit parameter value is written to `memory.max` fd.
-* The disk IO limit parameter value is written to `io.max` fd.
+  4. The disk IO limit parameter value is written to `io.max` fd.
-* The PID of the job is written to `cgroup.procs` fd.
+  5. The PID of the job is written to `cgroup.procs` fd.
-* The process runs within its assigned cgroup.

 * Output is streamed to subscribers.
   * The server keeps streaming to all running clients and stops when there is a network transportation error (client disconnects)
   * The system uses a callback-based streaming model to handle process output.